CSUMBmWall/journal/README.md

 This is a labor of love, and is used as a way for me to have a private journal that exists nowhere else but my own computer.
 I can save and comment on YouTube videos, pictures I've taken, and articles I've read.

 The project started out on a Jekyll blog template.
 I would write journal entries in Sublime text with "front matter" that included the title, date, and category of the blog post.
 Then I would save it in the posts folder.
-It would be compiled as static content and served up with the jekyll serve command.
+It would be compiled as static content and served up by Jekyll.

 That got me in the habit of writing and keeping a journal, but I soon wanted more control and a better way to enter, edit, and read posts.